 That's a lot of questions, but most of them will influence the rest of the processes directly, so they have to be figured out as soon as possible.

-Most projects have core technologies agreed upon on upfront, before deciding on the specific team to implement it.
-However there are always things we see as less important for this major decision and it's essential not to leave them unspoken at all.
+Most projects have core technologies agreed upon upfront, before deciding on the specific team to implement it.
+However, there are always things we see as less important for this major decision and it's essential not to leave them unspoken at all.

 This list could go on and on since it touches the requirement specification process that lies far beyond the context of this post, but what you might want to think about are things that do not directly depend on the dev team or the customer: new services or browser releases during the development timeline, existence of support for specific libraries you plan to use - most of the things will be easy to replace by an analog approach, but it's worth it to check with your teams.

 When the general setup is defined, it's vital not to forget about roles in the team and their accesses - it saves a lot of time when done before somebody desperately needs it.
 Think of environments you will use as well as the external services - who would set up the accounts and how would you share them, how would you store and distribute the credentials, if a new person joins the project where can they find all the necessary details, and so on.